RemixFusion: Residual-based Mixed Representation for Large-scale Online RGB-D Reconstruction: EXPERIMENTS

 \subsubsection{Adaptive Gradient Amplification}

 A key design in the residual-based BA is the proposed adaptive gradient amplification used in BA.
-As illustrated in Eq. \ref{eq:tsdf-align-k-new}, \fix{this technique amplifies the optimization gradients derived from the reconstructed surface, allowing the BA process to circumvent local minima and thus achieve more globally consistent solutions} in real-world large-scale scenarios.
-The visualization of the optimization is shown in Figure~\ref{fig:exp-pmvis}.
+As illustrated in Eq. \ref{eq:tsdf-align-k-new}, this technique amplifies the optimization gradients derived from the reconstructed surface, allowing the BA to circumvent local minima and thus achieve more globally consistent solutions in real-world large-scale scenarios.
 This design aims to mitigate the risk of falling into local optima, a common challenge in large-scale scenes.
-Visualization of the optimization of BA on \texttt{waiting} and \texttt{corridor} on \texttt{BS3D} is shown in Figure~\ref{fig:exp-pmvis}, where the 6D poses of all frames are visualized in 2D and colorized by the cost functions.
+Visualization of the optimization of BA on \texttt{waiting} and \texttt{corridor} of \texttt{BS3D} is shown in Figure~\ref{fig:exp-pmvis}, where the 6D poses of all keyframes are visualized in 2D and colorized by the cost functions.
 Without the proposed gradient amplification, the optimization tends to get trapped in the local minimum (illustrated by the blue dashed line).
-However, the proposed gradient amplification enables BA to escape from the local minimum and obtain a better solution (orange dashed line).
+However, the proposed gradient amplification enables BA to escape from the local minimum and obtain a better solution (the orange dashed line).

 Furthermore, we compare our method (GA) with the manually designed amplification (MA) and the randomized amplification (RA).
-Figure~\ref{fig:ablation-pm} presents bundle adjustment (BA) results under various truncation thresholds compared to the baseline (without GA).
+Figure~\ref{fig:ablation-pm} presents the improvement of BA under various truncation thresholds compared to the baseline (without GA).
 The positive improvement indicates the effectiveness of gradient amplification.
-Results of eight scenes of \texttt{BS3D} are reported as the range of the bar chart.
+Results of eight scenes of \texttt{BS3D} are reported as the range of the bar chart, and the red line indicates the median.
 GA achieves the best results on average with $k=2$, showing positive improvements across all scenes.
 MA-5 and RA-5 indicate that the camera poses are guided towards the directions with 5cm, where the cameras are facing or randomized directions.
 Our proposed GA yields the most accurate pose estimation, while MA also improves the performance, which is less than GA.
 RA fails to improve the performance of bundle adjustment for all sequences.
 In summary, the improved results prove the effectiveness of the proposed gradient amplification.